afeldscher/CS575Final/README.md

 ### Common Blockchain Problems
 Double Spend occurs when a malicious user tries to modify the block chain or spoof a transaction in order to spend their money multiple times.
 As blocks are added to the chain, this becomes increasingly harder, since the entire chain needs to be rehashed in order to rewrite the transaction log.
 This requires an enormous amount of computation power, in fact, > 51% of the mining power on the network.

-In our restaurant block chain, we only have one authorized miner, the restaurant's server.
-This means that the restaurant owns 100% of the computation power.
+In our restaurant block chain, all transactions are added directly into the block chain.
+This means that in order to modify a transaction, you would have to recompute the entire chain.
+A restaurant only has one authorized miner, the restaurant's server.
+This means that the restaurant owns 100% of the computation power, meaning that customers can not rehash the chain.
 This removes the concern of customers trying to double spend, or waitresses trying to modify the chain to double their tips.

 ## Demo video
 TODO